Halls 1, 2, 3 & 4, Brisbane Convention & Exhibition Centre – South Bank

 Where can I buy tickets?

-Tickets can be purchased online here or on the day at the entrance to the show.
+Tickets can be purchased online or on the day at the entrance to the show.
 Online tickets will be available in 2019.

 Is the show wheelchair friendly?

 The venue is wheelchair accessible, although some assistance may be required should you wish to board a particular boat.